 ❌The gospels are unverified mythology because the content developed over time

 If the gospels are unverified mythology because the content developed over time, then you would expect to see varying resurrection accounts, but you wouldn’t expect to see the lack of content advancement in the stories.
 If the gospels and Corinthian creed (resurrection sources) have a difference in detail, then one could argue that the information regarding the resurrection could be inaccurate and not historical.
-But that is only the case if there is a clear contradiction that fails to get harmonized, and there is no trace of a failed harmonization in the resurrection stories (see the above sources).
+But that is only the case if there is a major contradiction that fails to get harmonized, and there is no trace of failed harmonization in the resurrection stories (see the above sources and this video).

 John (written 70s+ AD) did not expand upon the number of resurrection appearances that were established by the Corinthian creed (created 30s AD).
 This is very significant because it shows that the earliest resurrection source had more appearances than the latest source, which is the exact opposite of what you would see in mythological content development.
 The early dating of the Corinthian creed shows that the resurrection appearances started with the original disciples, meaning that the disciples' resurrection claims did not start mythologically within the gospels.
 This early corroboration from the creed hurts the mythology theory because it's the kind of corroboration you would expect to see if the gospels were truly eyewitness accounts.

 Some may point out that the Corinthian creed is very vague in its detail of resurrection appearances compared to John.
-However, it’s important to realize that the Corinthian creed is not a detailed report like the gospels, it's a short-spoken creed with the sole purpose of showing that the risen Jesus appeared to certain disciples and eyewitnesses.
+However, it’s important to realize that the Corinthian creed is not a detailed report like the gospels, it's a short-spoken creed with the sole purpose of showing the main reason for the Apostles faith.
 So it's unfair to hold a small creed to the same standard of detail as a whole book like the gospels.
 What stands out though is that the creed corroborates the report of resurrection appearances in the gospels, there is no contradiction between the two types of sources.
 Luke is also a synoptic gospel that was written way earlier than John and Luke is tied with John for the number of different resurrection appearances, and they both include detailed resurrection accounts.

 The unverified mythology theory fails to reasonably explain this fact without liability.